 (ii) Novation: As per Sec.
 62 of Indian Contract Act, 1872, a substitution of new contract for an existing contract between the same parties is known as novation.

 Chapter - 8: Contract of Indemnity and Guarantee

-2009 - May [1] {C} (b)(ii)
+2009 - May [1] {C} (b) State with reasons whether the following statements are correct or incorrect: